ThePoultryMan/ARRP-But-Different/docs/usage/lang.rst

 .. code-block:: java

     ...
-    lang.addBlockTranslation(ResourceLocation.withDefaultNamespace("torch"), "Torch but it's different but it's not so it's the same.)
+    lang.addBlockTranslation(Identifier.withDefaultNamespace("torch"), "Torch but it's different but it's not so it's the same.)
             .addItemTranslation(Items.STICK, "It's still a stick");

 As you can see above, there are multiple ways of adding translations.
 The easiest method to add a